BCS Foundation Certificate in Business Analysis V4.0 Questions and Answers

 Answer:

-Key Characteristics of Techniques:
+Key Characteristics of the Requirements Hierarchy:

 Final Recommendation: